evkx/evkx.github.io/content/models/byd/dolphin/Dolphin_60.4kWh/_index.md

 There is only one roof for this model.
 The standard roof has a large panoramic roof extending from the front to the rear.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 It has an electric curtain that occupants can use to protect against the sun.

-The windows from B-pillar and back are tinted.
+The windows from B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.

 {{< sitefiguresized thumb="models/byd/dolphin/dolphin_60.4kwh/exterior_1_st.jpg" title="BYD Dolphin 60.4kWh" width="2499" height="1621"  >}}